Skip to main content

 Is the diamond in Drake’s tooth a dental implant?

-By Dental Implants No Comments
+By Dental Implants

 Is the diamond in Drake’s tooth a dental implant?
 I recently read he has a pink diamond in one tooth.
-Or is it possible to insert a diamond in a natural tooth?
+Is it possible to insert a diamond in a natural tooth?
 It looks cool, but I’m wondering if it is safe to do?
 And if so, what does a dentist charge for something like that? – Ozzie

 Ozzie,

-Your dental implant question probably refers to a Twitter post between xxx and Drank that’s circulating.
+Your dental implant question probably refers to a Twitter post between xxx and Drake that’s circulating.
 Drake’s photo was posted and there’s an awkward smudge on one of his front teeth.
 One of the comments made on the photo was:

 “Lmao all that money and ur teeth still don’t look clean.”